 A: If your school has an Access Copyright license, you can access their Read Aloud Canadian Books Program.
 Copibec affiliates can also take advantage of a similar program.
 Otherwise, as per the Canadian Copyright Act, we allow students and teachers to use Scholastic Canada copyright-protected books to create and post new work such as videos, for educational purposes only, provided that:

 - The new work is only used for non-commercial purposes.

-- The original book title, author, illustrator and Scholastic Canada Ltd. are mentioned or noted in a credit as part of the video/new work.
+- The original book title, author, illustrator and Scholastic Canada Ltd. are mentioned verbally or shown in a credit as part of the video/new work.

 - The work is not posted on a public website.
 You may post the video on your school's platform or another closed group or platform with limited access for your students, such as Edmodo, Google Classroom or a similar service.
 A video may be posted to YouTube ONLY IF the video is marked either "unlisted" or "private."
 Videos may not be marked “public.”
 (Click here for instructions on how to upload a video to YouTube as unlisted.)

 Q: I am a teacher.
 Do I need permission to photocopy from one of your books?